 How quickly do ACE inhibitors work?

-These medicines can work very quickly in hypertension.
+These medicines can work very quickly in high blood pressure (hypertension).
 If you have heart failure it may be weeks or months before you notice an improvement in your symptoms.

 What is the usual length of treatment?